domhnail/animal-image-api/README.md

 An API back end for storing images of animals in a database with unique ID's, name of the animal, description of the image, an image name, a list of tags associated with the content of the image, and a category of animal.

+Testing pushing to remote and my own repo.

 Instructions given:

     1. Create a new Node.js project (npm init).